nerdcringe/SpinUp/README.md

 - Speed is proportional to error
 - Fast when error is high and slow when error is low
 - Found by multiplying the error by Kp

-##### Tuning
+- Tuning:
   - Increase if not fully reaching target.
   - Decrease if overshooting slightly.

 #### I: Integral
 - Speed is the accumulated error
 - Accumulates if far away from the target for a while
 - When slowing down at the end from P, I makes sure speed is fast enough to overcome friction & weight of robot

-##### Tuning
+- Tuning:
   - Increase Ki if the robot stops before the target.
   - Decrease Ki if the target is overshot and it takes a while to correct itself

 #### D: Derivative
 - Speed is rate of change of the error
 - Smooths out rapid changes in error when moving quickly due to P and I
 - Dampens any unwanted oscillations and overshoot

-##### Tuning
+- Tuning:
   - Increase Kd if the robot overshoots or oscillates around the target.
   - Decrease Kd if the robot stops before the target.

 Generally, P and I increase speed and D decreases speed.
 P is the majority of the speed, especially at the start of the movement.
 Then, towards the middle, it should slow down until I kicks in and speeds it up slightly.
 At the end, D reduces overshoot and oscillations around the target value.
 It takes practice to intuitively understand the nuances of each variable.